A provider places a hearing device on a patient

 More Options for You

-Our team at Duke works with a variety of devices across the industry’s three bone conduction hearing aid manufacturers: Cochlear Americas, MED-EL, and Oticon Medical.
+Our team at Duke works with a variety of devices across the industry’s three bone conduction hearing aid / auditory osseointegrated device manufacturers, which means all options are available to you.

 Comprehensive Testing